 2.5.1.
 In order to link variations of an artists name, but keep the same artist profile, Discogs uses a system called artist Name Variation, or ANV.
 The ANV is set directly on the Submission Form, click the "Add ANV" button beside the artist field to open the ANV field.
 Please see the Quick Start ANV guide for an example of how ANVs are created.
 At Discogs we call the main artist name (the root name without an ANV) the 'Primary Artist Name', or PAN.
 For example, https://www.discogs.com/artist/10263-David-Bowie is the PAN for David Bowie.

 2.5.2.
-ANVs should be used for variations in an artist name such as changes to nicknames, language based differences (translations), abbreviations, different initials, etc. The existing artist Name MUST be entered as it currently appears in the Database as well, with any variation on the release added as the ANV (the ANV cannot exist on its own).
+ANVs should be used for variations in an artist name such as nicknames, language-based differences (translations), initials, acronyms, abbreviations, diminutives, homophones and corruptions.
+An ANV must be directly related or recognizable as derived from the artist's name (stage, full, composite, surname or a mononym by which the artist is professionally known).
+The existing Primary Artist Name (PAN) MUST be entered as it currently appears in the Database, with any name variation on the release added as the ANV (the ANV cannot exist on its own).

-2.5.9.
+2.5.7.
 Typography and punctuation - ANV's can be entered to reflect what is on the release.
 Variations in punctuation, spelling, spacing, etc., are allowed, providing they exist on the release.
 Variations in accents are allowed.
-However, using Cyrillic and other such Unicode fonts to reflect graphic design decisions such as reverse letters should not be done.
+However, using Cyrillic and other such Unicode fonts to reflect graphic design decisions such as reverse letters or emulated cursive writing should not be done.

 2.5.12.
 This list of frequently asked questions covers most use cases.
 Additional questions about how to use ANV's should be asked in the Database Help Forums: